RX (The Gifted): Plot

 After teleporting several members of the mutant underground away from agents of the Sentinel Services (SS) in the previous episode, Clarice Fong falls unconscious and loses control of her abilities.
 A portal from the underground's base to an unknown rural road opens, sending part of a truck crashing into the base and injuring Caitlin Strucker.
 Her daughter Lauren is able to close the portal with her control over air molecules.

-In prison, the mutant Lorna Dane / Polaris is given a collar that shocks her whenever she attempts to use her abilities.
+In prison, the mutant Lorna Dane / Polaris is given a collar that shocks her whenever she uses her abilities.
 She faces discrimination from the human inmates, including Scar, who was injured by a mutant in her past, and leads a group to physically attack Polaris.
-The latter fights through the pain of the shock collar to attack Scar back with a metal table, and is sent to solitary confinement.
-Also in custody, Caitlin’s husband Reed is questioned by SS agent Jace Turner about the location of the mutant underground.
+She fights through the pain of the shock collar to retaliate and crushes Scar between the prison fence and a metal table, leading to her being sent to solitary confinement.
+Also in custody, Caitlin's husband Reed is questioned by SS agent Jace Turner about the location of the mutant underground.
 After Turner threatens Reed's mother, Reed agrees to give up the mutants' location on the condition that he and his family goes free.

 Caitlin, a trained nurse, and underground member Marcos Diaz race to a nearby hospital that still treats mutants.
 Diaz uses an injury from earlier to quickly see a doctor.
 Fong's abilities become more intense, opening portals to that same road more frequently, with first local police coming to investigate on the other side, and then SWAT.
 When Lauren is no longer able to close the portals, her brother Andy defends them with his telekinetic abilities.
 These disturb Fong even more, and portals beginning flashing around the compound, causing major damage and starting a hasty evacuation.
 Caitlin is able to get medication from the hospital to help Fong, but she and Diaz are forced to flee when a doctor believes from her injury that she is a victim of domestic abuse.
 They arrive back in time to help Fong and stop the portals from destroying the compound.

 Later, Roderick Campbell, a scientist studying mutants, asks one of his subordinates to contact the lead SS agent on the Struckers' case, comparing Lauren and Andy's situation to that of two mutant siblings in an incident in the 1960s.